jer-irl/bibliophile/README.md

 ## Running the Game

 Yeah, it's written in JavaScript.
-Download the most recent development version of jQuery and put it in the same folder you clone the repository to and it should run.

 ## Code Style